-The horse covers as much ground as possible, without haste and without losing the regularity of the steps.
-The hind feet touch the ground clearly in front of the hoof prints of the fore feet.
-The athlete allows the horse to stretch out the head and neck (forward and downwards) without losing contact with the mouth and control of the poll.
+Extended walk.
+The Horse, showing utmost freedom of shoulders, covers as much ground as possible, without haste and without losing the regularity of the steps.
+The hind feet touch the ground clearly in front of the hoof prints of the forefeet.
+The Athlete allows the Horse to stretch out head and neck (forwards and downwards) without losing contact with the mouth and control of the poll.
 The nose must be clearly in front of the vertical.